Growing Minds Day by Day: Fourth Week of November

 For many Americans, the Thanksgiving holiday is a time to come together with family and friends to share a celebratory meal.
 While a lot of families enjoy making the traditional dishes of turkey, stuffing, cranberry sauce, and pumpkin or sweet potato pie, what your family eats on Thanksgiving (or for other fall holiday meals) may be influenced by your regional or cultural heritage, or personal dietary preferences.
 Choose your favorite Thanksgiving or fall holiday recipe, then illustrate the recipe, either by drawing step-by-step instructions for how to make the recipe, or by simply drawing a picture of the final dish.

 Once you’ve completed your illustration, share a memory or story about the dish you chose with a family member or friend.
 Why do you love this dish?
 Is it associated with a specific memory or feeling?
 Do you eat it at other times of the year, or just on holidays?
 Have you ever helped prepare the dish, or have you only eaten it?
-Bonus: Illustrating a holiday recipe can earn kids a square on our Autumn Bingo card!
+Bonus: Illustrating a holiday recipe can earn kids a square on our Fall Garden Bingo card!

 Pass the Gratitude Basket